-FC Red Bull Salzburg v Bayern Munich
+Coman hits late leveller to rescue Bayern

 Goal!

 Goal!
-FC Red Bull Salzburg 1, FC Bayern München 0.
-Junior Chukwubuike Adamu (FC Red Bull Salzburg) right footed shot from the centre of the box to the bottom right corner.
-Assisted by Brenden Aaronson.
+FC Red Bull Salzburg 1, FC Bayern München 1.
+Kingsley Coman (FC Bayern München) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Thomas Müller with a headed pass.

 Post update